 Brain injury research constantly focuses on mitigating the long-term consequences of brain injuries.
 One recent study that was published in London tried to find an association between the mechanical forces that are exerted during a brain injury and the long -term repercussions of the injury.
 The results of the study were published in the journal Brain, and the researchers found a clear link between the force exerted on the brain during the accident and the long- term changes associated with the injury.
 The initial force that is exerted may last only for a couple of milliseconds, but can result in consequences that can be felt for years after the injury.

 According to the study, it is critical for us to understand the link between the two in order to understand a person’s risk of suffering long-term consequences after a brain injury.
 The researchers were able to map the location of the injury, in order to predict the long-term consequences of the same.
 They were able to locate the patterns of damage in the brain white matter in rats, to predict the chances of long-term damage.
 The researchers believe that in the future, understanding the injury patterns in this manner will help doctors predict the likelihood of long-term consequences after a traumatic brain injury.
 This in turn may help victims of long-term brain injuries adjust to a life that is different from pre-accident.

-If you or a loved one have been injured in a slip and fall accident, talk to an Atlanta slip and fall accident lawyer at the Katz Law Firm to discuss your options for a claim for compensation.
+If you or a loved one have been injured in a slip and fall accident, talk to an Atlanta slip and fall accident lawyer at the Katz Personal Injury Lawyers to discuss your options for a claim for compensation.
 You may be eligible for damages that include medical expenses, pain and suffering and other damages.